 If you’re a company operating in a medical space that may cross over into areas regulated by the FDA, but are intentionally staying outside of regulated medical devices, you should pay careful attention.

 While there are pros and cons to such a strategy, some of your competitors will pursue getting FDA clearance for their medical device.

-As a result, many companies are taking an MVP approach: trying to get over the FDA clearance threshold, but with as minimal effort as possible.
+As a result, many companies are taking a Minimum Viable Product (MVP) approach: trying to get over the FDA clearance threshold but with as minimal effort as possible.

 Medical Device Companies with no SaMD